-Validity periods of trusted service provider certificates and the corresponding private keys may be shortened in the case of suspension or revocation of a certificate or a key.
+Validity periods of trusted service provider certificates and the corresponding private keys may be shortened in the case of certificate revocation.

 Starting date of the trust service provider certificate validity period don't have to comply with the date of its issuance.
 It is allowed to set this date in the future but never in the past.